senzing-garage/aws-cloudformation-dev-rest/README.md

         1. Check ":ballot_box_with_check: I acknowledge that AWS CloudFormation might create IAM resources."
     1. At lower-right, click "Create stack" button.

-## How to generate keystores for SSL client authentication
+## Generate keystores for SSL client authentication

 The following example instructions would typically be done by a **system admin** before bringing up this cloudformation template.